 Currently, we operate in South Africa, with imminent plans to launch solar projects in East Africa (Kenya) and Eastern Europe (Moldova) in 2019.
 In five years time we will have expanded to several other sunny, emerging markets including other parts of Africa, India, South East Asia, and Latin America.

 What is Sun Exchange’s plan for growth and how much is planned for the next 5 years?

-In Africa alone, we aim to capture a 10% market share of C&I solar and microgrid investment to generate $60+ million revenue within 5 years.
-Additional emerging markets in India, Eastern Europe, South East Asia and Latin America exist for Sun Exchange to compound growth and establish itself as a global platform for solar panel ownership.
+In Africa alone, we aim to capture a 10% market share of C&I solar and microgrid investment to generate $60+ million in revenue within five years.
+Additional emerging markets in India, Eastern Europe, South East Asia, and Latin America exist for Sun Exchange to compound growth and establish itself as a global platform for solar panel ownership.

 What do you think about the Energy market in southern Africa in general – how do you see it changing in the foreseeable future?

 Africa is the birthplace of humanity, and now the survival of humanity relies on Africa developing sustainably.
 The climate cannot take another continent to develop using fossil fuels as the basis.
 Africa’s population is growing so fast it may reach 4 Billion by 2100.
 That is greater than the population of India, China, Europe and the USA combined.
 The opportunity is enormous.
 It’s the biggest market of the 21st century and it’s in everyone’s best interest that Africa goes solar.